-The graph and table below compare the cumulative total stockholder return of Green Dot Corporation Class A common stock, the Russell 2000 Index, the S&P Small Cap 600 Index and the S&P 500 Financials Index for the period beginning on the close of trading on the NYSE on December 31, 2011 and ending on the close of trading on the NYSE on December 31, 2011 and ending on the close of trading on the NYSE and the reinvestment of dividends.
+The graph and table below compare the cumulative total stockholder return of Green Dot Corporation Class A common stock, the Russell 2000 Index, the S&P Small Cap 600 Index and the S&P 500 Financials Index for the period beginning on the close of trading on the NYSE on December 31, 2011 and ending on the close of trading on the NYSE on December 31, 2016.
+The graph assumes a \$100 investment in our Class A common stock and each of the indices, and the reinvestment of dividends.